 The spotted towhee is up to 20 cm long.
 It has a small pointed black bill, reddish-brown eyes, and long black-colored tail feathers with white corners that are visible in flight.
 The male towhees are recognizable by their black upperparts and hoods, their rusty orange flanks, and their white bellies.
 Female towhees are of similar color but their upper parts are of a duller slate gray or brownish shade.

-Rufous sided towhees prefer to build nests and dwell in thickets and at the edges of brushy woodlands, gardens and shrubby park areas.
+Spotted towhees prefer to build nests and dwell in thickets and at the edges of brushy woodlands, gardens, and shrubby park areas.

 The towhees nest can be difficult to locate because it is hidden from view.
 The female does not fly to it directly but lands on the ground near it and walks toward it.

-Breeding for the towhees occur April to May.
+Breeding for the towhees occurs from April to May.
 During the breeding months, the male towhees arrive at the breeding site first and wait for the females to come.
 While waiting they sing to announce their presence and defend their territory that is normally around 1 hectare.
 The melody of their song is so beautiful that I will stop whatever I am doing just to listen to it.
-Once a mate is chosen, they stop singing and get about the business of raising young.
+Once a female has chosen a mate, the males stop singing and get about the business of raising young.

 Towhees are primarily seed and berry eaters although, if they find them on the ground, insects are also devoured heartily.
 I scatter seed around the borders of my property under the plants and hedges.

 Not very long ago, the eastern and spotted towhee were considered to be the same bird and were known as the rufous-sided towhee, we now know them to be two separate subspecies.